opendocsg/slw-judgments-backfill/2004_SGHC_225/report.md

 70     I agree with defence counsel’s submissions that the worst that could be said of the words in issue is that they alleged that the plaintiff had engaged in theatrics.
 Assuming that calling a person a dramatic showman with more style than substance amounts to defamation, was the defendant justified in making that remark about the plaintiff?

-71     In _Sin Heak Hin Pte Ltd v Yuasa Battery Singapore Co Pte Ltd_ [1995] 3 SLR 590 at 598–599, [31], it was held:
+71     In _Sin Heak Hin Pte Ltd v Yuasa Battery Singapore Co Pte Ltd_ <span class="citation">[1995] 3 SLR 590</span> at 598–599, [31], it was held:

  In order to establish the defence of justification, a defendant must prove that the defamatory

  imputation is true and he must prove the truth of the very imputation complained of.
 He must also prove the truth of all the material statements in the libel, ie he must justify everything that the libel contains which is injurious to the plaintiff.

 This does not mean the court should engage in a meticulous examination of every word in question or every detail of fact.
-It suffices that the substance or the gist of the libel has been justified: _Aaron v Cheong Yip Seng_ [1996] 1 SLR 623.
+It suffices that the substance or the gist of the libel has been justified: _Aaron v Cheong Yip Seng_ <span class="citation">[1996] 1 SLR 623</span>.

 72     The plaintiff alleged that the words in issue were only uttered in respect of the SIAS statement referred to in the BT article of 4 June 2003.
 The defendant disagreed.
 He pleaded that the words were not spoken as a comment on only the SIAS statement but related to the plaintiff’s conduct at the 28 May 2003 EGM as well.
 He relied on the plaintiff’s Second Affidavit of Evidence-inChief as having acknowledged that fact.
 The plaintiff, in that Affidavit, said at para 5: